- UCAS Code: N120

 Major employers and alumni from all sectors are involved in the MDP, participating in group sessions, observing student presentations, and providing feedback.
 Organisations involved include Barclays, Deloitte, Procter & Gamble and Ernst & Young.
 In first year the best teams are selected to present to senior staff in one of the sponsoring organisations, and there are prizes for the best projects.

-Minimum entry requirements: BBB (GCSE English Language B or Literature B, or an essay-based A Level B may be considered in lieu of English; GCSE Maths B; Maths A Level B for combinations with Finance)
+(GCSE English language 6/B or Literature 6/B, or an essay-based A Level B may be considered in lieu of English; GCSE Maths 6/B)

-33 (no subject below 5 and including English SL5, Maths SL5/Maths Studies 5; Maths/Maths Studies SL6 for combinations with Finance)
+(no subject below 5 and including English SL5, Maths/Maths Studies SL5)

 We want to increase opportunities for people from every background.
 Strathclyde selects our students based on merit, potential and the ability to benefit from the education we offer.
 We look for more than just your grades.
 We consider the circumstances of your education and will make lower offers to certain applicants as a result.